-- The oil pump drive is tightened too hard and has been pressed out to a too large diameter. - If a new oil pump drive breaks at once, the saw has probably been standing too long filled with vegetable oil that has hardened in the oil pump.
+- The oil pump drive is overtightened and has been pressed out to a too large diameter. - If a new oil pump drive breaks at once, the saw has probably been standing too long filled with vegetable oil that has hardened in the oil pump.
 In this case the pump has to be replaced.
-Always make sure that the oil pump has not jammed up before replacing the oil pump drive. - Lubricate the oil pump drive with silicone spray (item no. 9999-000-5110).
+Always make sure that the oil pump has not jammed up before replacing the oil pump drive. - Lubricate the oil pump drive regularly with silicone spray.